 We work in a water efficient facility with, for example, low flow toilets and timer-shut off faucets.
 We do not contribute any manufacturing waste to the local water supply.

 Worker Rights and Worker Empowerment

 All our employees have ownership of our company via stock options, and propose practices and policies on both an informal, ad hoc basis as well as at our annual team meeting.
 We hire, retain, and promote employees without unfair discrimination.
 Although we are a small company with little leverage, we expect our suppliers and their suppliers to do the same, and require all parties in our supply chain to honor the United Nations International Labor Organization's prohibitions on forced and compulsory labor and child labor.
 Frogmouth adheres to all four of the ILO's Fundamental Principles and Rights at Work, which includes giving our employees the right to associate freely and bargain collectively if they so choose.
+Because Taiwan is not a member of the United Nations, our Taiwanese fabric manufacturer instead adheres to the Labor Standards Act of the Taiwanese Ministry of Labor (勞動部), which can be found here.
 Our fabric wholesaler, which is our largest supplier, is 100% employee-owned via an employee stock ownership plan.

 We pay everyone a living wage, and are generous with employee leave and time off.